 I get asked all the time… “How does acupuncture work?”
 Modern science is catching up with 10,000 year old acupuncture.
 I’ve said for years that we just don’t have the method for seeing the structures yet – just as we didn’t understand the minute complexities of the human body – or imagine MRIs! – 200 years ago.
 It looks like we are slowly figuring it out!
-Here are a handful of recent articles exploring the science of acupuncture (if you scroll past them, there’s more of my thoughts on the science of acupuncture).
+This brief guide lists physiological changes with studies cited.
+Below are a handful of recent articles exploring the science of acupuncture (if you scroll past them, there’s more of my thoughts on the science of acupuncture).
 These are just the ones that I stumbled across.
 If I had to time to do an exhaustive search this would be a much longer blog post. :)

 From the 3rd article below: Oxygen pressure is higher at acupuncture points!